Lake Havasu City, Arizona: Education

 Lake Havasu City is served by the Lake Havasu Unified School District.
-There are currently six elementary schools (Jamaica Elementary, Oro Grande Classical Academy, Starline Elementary, Smoketree Elementary, Nautilus Elementary, and Havasupai Elementary), one middle school (Thunderbolt Middle School), one high school (Lake Havasu High School), and several alternative schools in the city.
+There are currently six elementary schools: Jamaica Elementary, Oro Grande Classical Academy, Starline Elementary, Smoketree Elementary, Nautilus Elementary, and Havasupai Elementary), one middle school (Thunderbolt Middle School), one high school (Lake Havasu High School), and several alternative schools in the city including Telesis Preparatory Academy and Havasu Preparatory Academy.
 Lake Havasu Unified went through some strict budget cuts, closing one of its two middle schools (Daytona Middle School), and distributing 6th graders throughout the elementaries and 7th and 8th grades to Thunderbolt Middle School.
 Local voters passed a bond and a budget override for the district in 2016, helping to alleviate some school district budget problems.

-In a 2008 nationwide survey, Forbes magazine ranked Lake Havasu City "The Least Educated City in America", using information from statistics on the Lake Havasu – Kingman Metropolitan Statistical Area which encompasses Mohave County Arizona coming up last in the number of college graduates living in the city.

 A campus of Mohave Community College is located in Lake Havasu City.
 MCC also is home of one of the Northern Arizona University extended campuses.
 Arizona State University opened a new lower-tuition 4-year college campus, the ASU Colleges at Lake Havasu City, in August 2012.
+In September 2024, ASU announced that the campus would close in June 2025 in response to state budget cuts.